BenHCalvert/CLI_QueryTool/README.md

 3. You must have [MySQL](https://dev.mysql.com/downloads/mysql) installed.
 Optionally, you can also install [MySQL workbench](https://dev.mysql.com/downloads/workbench/) as a MySQL GUI.
 3. run `npm install` in your terminal to install all necessary node packages.
 4. Now that you have all of that in place, You're ready to go! **Start the app** with `node start`.'
+5. Use your arrow keys and return to select an option.
+All responses will be shown as JSON in the terminal.